NASA-DEVELOP/VOCAL/docs/source/dev/docs.rst

 .. rubric:: Building the docs

-See :doc:`Updating the Site <site>' for a guide on building docs for the website
+See :doc:`Updating the Site <site>` for a guide on building docs for the website

 .. rubric:: Contributing to the Docs